yhdgms1/novely/docs/guide/translation.md

 # Translation

+Novely could be translated to different, even to imaginary languages.
+So how does this works?

+First of all, there is internal translation that is used to translate UI parts such as buttons in the main menu.

-## UI Translations
+## Internal translation

-The UI translation has the following scheme:
+The internal translation has the following scheme:

 ```ts
 interface InterfaceTranslation {